clinicalml/gumbel-max-scm/README.md

 pip install pymdptoolbox
 ```

+## Updated Simulator

+As we receive suggestions for improving the realism of the sepsis simulator, we will collect them in the `sim-v2` branch of this repository, in case it is useful for others.
+The `master` branch will remain unchanged to facilitate reproduction of the original paper.

 ## Acknowledgements

 First, we would like to thank Christina Xi and [Fredrik D. Johansson](http://www.mit.edu/~fredrikj/) for their work on an earlier version of the sepsis simulator we use in this paper.